 - In the same way, New York City's grandest palazzo, the Metropolitan Club, was organized by J. P. Morgan in protest against not being admitted to some of the city's other exclusive private men's clubs.
 He showed them.

-- Quite a few religious sects got started because of this trope:
+- Quite a few Christian sects got started because of this trope:

 - The Religious Society of Friends, better known as the Quakers, who formed their own sect of Christianity because its founder, George Fox, objected to the Anglicans' emphasis on ceremony.

 - Martin Luther was excommunicated from the Roman Catholic Church.
 So he started his own church!
 With beer!
 And wives for the clergy!

 - Henry VIII wanted to divorce his wife, Catherine of Aragon.
 Only problem, the Catholic church considered divorce a sin, and so he had to ask the pope for an annulment.
-When the pope refused (Pope Clement VII was afraid of Catherine of Aragon's nephew, the Hapsburg king Charles V), Henry formed his own church, the Church of England, installed himself as its head, and divorced her anyway.
+When the pope refused (Pope Clement VII was afraid of Catherine of Aragon's nephew, the Hapsburg king Charles V), Henry formed his own church, the Church of England, installed himself as its head, and divorced her anyway.note

 - The Baptist church in the United States in the 1800s favored abolition of slavery.
 The Southern Baptist church splits off in 1845 as an explicitly pro-slavery sect.